brookeb2000/Data_Analysis_Term_Project/README.md

 # Mutual Information Between Gut Bacterial Abundance and Crohn’s Disease Status

 ## Overview
 This project assesses whether knowing the abundance of selected gut bacteria well-documented in IBD research reduces uncertainty in Crohn’s disease status.
+Because mutual information captures both linear and nonlinear associations without assuming a specific parametric model, it was chosen to quantify dependence between bacterial abundance and disease status.
 Using shotgun metagenomics–derived microbial relative abundance of the 9 selected bacteria, I computed mutual information with 10,000 permutations to assess significance, and applied false discovery rate (FDR) control to account for multiple hypothesis testing.

 ## Data
 - Source: GMrepo (Project PRJEB42155)